Muhammad-Usman678/Gene_expression/README.md

 - NetworkX

 ## Usage
-To run the analysis, execute the Jupyter notebook `gene_expression_analysis.ipynb` in a suitable environment with the necessary dependencies installed.
+To run the analysis, execute the Jupyter notebook `GeneCoViz.ipynb` in a suitable environment with the necessary dependencies installed.